Published: February 02, 2017 | Comments

 Egos, hostility, unethical decisions and law breaking situations - no, we’re not talking about a new reality show, we’re talking about a workplace near you.
 While it’s a sad truth that employers can stoop to a level of unimaginable, you may not be aware that it is happening in your office.

-The US Department of the Interior publishes a brochure on what qualifies as a “hostile work environment”.
+The US Department of the Interior publishes a bulletin on what qualifies as a “hostile work environment”.
 TheBalance.com offers insight on unsuspected behaviors that show up when you least expect them.

 Rockstar Tip: Ultimately, if you’re working for a company and something doesn’t feel right in your gut, lean in and listen then try to communicate this to your Human Resources department or a manager as quickly as you can.